PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Can melasma be cured permanently?

-It often improves significantly after pregnancy ends or after stopping hormonal birth control.
+It often improves after pregnancy ends or after stopping hormonal birth control.
 But vigilant sun protection is required to maintain results.

-Think of melasma treatment as ongoing management rather than a one-time fix.
 Consistent SPF and maintenance treatments like turmeric kojic acid products help keep it controlled.

 Should I use retinol for hyperpigmentation on dark skin?

-Retinol can help hyperpigmentation by speeding cell turnover, but it must be introduced very slowly on melanin-rich skin.
+Retinol can help by speeding cell turnover, but it must be introduced very slowly on melanin-rich skin.
 Irritation triggers more PIH.

 Start with low concentrations (0.25-0.3%) just twice weekly.
 Gradually increase frequency over 6-8 weeks.
 Buffer with moisturizer if needed.